adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 </div>

 This is commonly called a **vector-Jacobian product** (VJP) or **pullback**.
+Just like forward mode, the cost of one VJP of $f$ is approximately the same as the cost of one evaluation of $f$.
-Just like forward mode, reverse mode is also matrix-free: **no intermediate Jacobians are computed at any point**.
+Reverse mode is also matrix-free: **no intermediate Jacobians are computed at any point**.

 ### From linear maps back to Jacobians

-The linear map formulation allows us to avoid intermediate Jacobian matrices in long chains of matrix-vector products.
-This machinery can be used to turn linear maps (lazy matrix representations) into dense matrices in a computationally expensive process we call **materialization**.
+This machinery can be used to turn a composed linear map (lazy matrix representation) into a dense matrix in a computationally expensive process we call **materialization**.
+Counterintuitively, this process does not **materialize any intermediate Jacobians**.

 Figure 6 demonstrates how to **materialize Jacobians column by column** in forward mode.
-Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector materializes the $i$-th column of the Jacobian $J_f(\mathbf{x})$:
+Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector materializes the $i$-th column of the Jacobian $J_{f}(\mathbf{x})$:

 $$ \Dfc(\vbc{i}) = \left( \Jfc \right)_\colorv{i,:} $$

 Thus, recovering the full $m \times n$ Jacobian requires one JVP with each of the $n$ standard basis vectors of the **input space**.
-Once again, we distinguish between linear maps and materialized matrices and by using dashed and solid lines respectively:
+Once again, we distinguish between linear maps and materialized matrices by using dashed and solid lines respectively:

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode.svg" class="img-fluid" %}
 <div class="caption">